-This pharmaceutical product is the first and only FDA-approved bioidentical hormone therapy combination of estradiol and progesterone in a single, oral capsule for the treatment of moderate-to-severe vasomotor symptoms (commonly known as hot flashes or flushes) due to menopause in women with a uterus.
+This pharmaceutical product is the first and only FDA approved bioidentical hormone therapy combination of estradiol and progesterone in a single, oral capsule for the treatment of moderate-to-severe vasomotor symptoms (commonly known as hot flashes or flushes) due to menopause in women with a uterus.
 The estrogen and progesterone in BIJUVA have the same chemical and molecular structure as the hormones that are naturally produced in a woman's body.

 BIJUVA offers the convenience of a single-capsule combination of two hormones (estradiol and progesterone), which may improve a user's compliance.
-The estradiol and progesterone in BIJUVA are plant-based, not animal-sourced, and does not contain peanut oil unlike other FDA-approved progesterone products.
+The estradiol and progesterone in BIJUVA are plant-based, not animal-sourced, and does not contain peanut oil unlike other FDA approved progesterone products.
 BIJUVA provides a sustained steady state of estradiol which reduced the frequency and severity of hot flashes in clinical studies with no demonstrated impact on a patient's weight or blood pressure.
 Additionally, through clinical trials, BIJUVA has demonstrated endometrial safety and greater than 90% amenorrhea rates, while providing no clinically meaningful changes in mammograms.

 In January 2020, we submitted a New Drug Application ("NDA"), efficacy supplement for the 0.5 mg/100 mg dose of BIJUVA to the FDA for review and potential approval.
 The NDA efficacy supplement used existing data from our Phase 3 REPLENISH trial for BIJUVA, for which we announced results in December 2016, together with additional information and analyses.
 In November 2020, we withdrew the NDA efficacy supplement.
 We filed a Formal Dispute Resolution Request ("FDRR") with the FDA that disputed the FDA's requirement that the NDA efficacy supplement meet approval standards that have not been required of other approved drugs in BIJUVA's therapeutic class.
 In March 2021, the FDA granted the FDRR in our favor.
+In May 2021 we resubmitted the NDA efficacy supplement for the 0.5 mg/100 mg dose of BIJUVA to the FDA for review and potential approval.
+The NDA efficacy supplement has been accepted for review by the FDA with a target action date for the completion of the FDA's review under the Prescription Drug User Fee Act of March 21, 2022.
 Notwithstanding our FDRR, there can be no assurance that FDA will approve the 0.5 mg/100 mg dose of BIJUVA, or, if approved, the timing of such approval.
-We have a Type B meeting scheduled with the FDA in May 2021 to discuss a potential pathway toward approval.

 We market and sell BIJUVA in the U.S. and have entered into licensing agreements with third parties to market and sell BIJUVA outside of the U.S. We have entered into the Knight License Agreement with Knight pursuant to which we granted Knight an exclusive license to commercialize BIJUVA in Canada and Israel.
 We have entered into the Theramex License Agreement with Theramex pursuant to which we granted Theramex an exclusive license to commercialize BIJUVA for human use outside of the U.S., except for Canada and Israel.
-As of March 31, 2020, no BIJUVA sales have been made through these licensing agreements.
+As of June 30, 2020, no BIJUVA sales have been made through these licensing agreements.